lucivskvn/bedrock-engineer/docs/logging.md

 | `{ category: 'proxy', status: 500 }` | `{ category: 'proxy', status: '[number]' }`            |

 The sanitiser keeps reserved keys like `category` and `process` untouched so that log routing continues to work, while all other primitive values are summarised.

+## Request-scoped context

+- **Express middleware:** The API bootstrap wires in `createRequestContextMiddleware`, which extracts or generates an `X-Request-Id`, starts an OpenTelemetry span, and ensures all downstream log entries inherit the `correlationId`, `traceId`, and `spanId`.
+New routers must either mount under the existing Express instance or reuse the middleware to keep request-level telemetry intact.
+- **Manual tasks:** When invoking asynchronous tasks outside of HTTP request handling, call `ensureLogContext({ correlationId, traceId, spanId })` before logging so structured entries remain correlated.
+- **Tracing exporters:** Set `OTEL_EXPORTER_OTLP_ENDPOINT` (and optional `OTEL_EXPORTER_OTLP_HEADERS`) to stream spans to your collector.
+Leave the variables unset to operate with in-memory spans suitable for local development.

 Renderer utilities call `extractErrorMetadata` before forwarding exceptions to the logger.
 The helper trims whitespace-only messages, truncates verbose strings, and guards against circular references inside `error.cause` payloads.
 Nested objects, Maps, and Sets are serialised into redacted previews, typed arrays are truncated with a trailing `[Truncated]` marker, and WeakMap/WeakSet instances collapse to placeholders.
 Nested `Error` objects retain their own sanitised metadata so logging an exception never triggers infinite recursion or leaks raw values.